Hagnap/Design-Patterns-in-TypeScript/README.md

 # Design-Patterns-in-TypeScript

 ## Purpose of this Project
 The past few months I have been going down the JavaScript rabbit hole and enjoying it.
-However, I've always wished JavaScript was a statically typed lanuage.
+However, I've always wished JavaScript was a statically typed language.
 When I first started programming I used statically typed langauges (Java, C++, C, C#) and got used to defining the data-type.
-It was something I also used to help write code with less errors and that was easier to read.
-I like knowing what data-type is going to be stored in a variable.
-So I setup TypeScript on my computer, I love it so far.
+It was something I also used to help write code with less errors and that was easier to read (for me).
+I like knowing what data-type is going to be stored in a variable, get passed into a function, and so on.
+So I setup TypeScript on my computer.
+I've been loving it so far.
 I can do everything I can do in JavaScript and define my data-types, it is a bit more verbose when it comes to the code but I am happy with the trade-off.

-As for Design Patterns, I have been wanting to learn about them recently so I bought the Gang of Four book about Design Patterns.
+As for Design Patterns, this is something that I have been wanting to learn about recently.
+So I bought the Gang of Four book about Design Patterns but for a first time reader that book is alot to take in, so I have also found some helpful youtube series to help me learn these various design patterns.
 I am excited to learn about Design Patterns as I am trying to improve my Software Engineering skills and this is something that I think can help a lot.

 ## Design Pattern Links